 Dataflows

-Microsoft Fabric also introduces Dataflows Gen2, which provide enhanced performance, improved scalability, and deeper integration with Microsoft Fabric workloads such as Lakehouses and Data Warehouses.
+Microsoft recommends Dataflows Gen2 for new solutions because they provide improved performance, better scalability, and deeper integration with Microsoft Fabric workloads such as Lakehouses and Warehouses.
+Dataflows Gen1 remains supported as a legacy experience but no longer receives new features.

 Semantic Models (formerly Datasets)